 Hiding in the Habitat

 Divide the class into small groups and give each a length of bulletin board paper.
 Invite them to choose an animal habitat to research, such as a forest, prairie, desert, polar region, or coral reef.
-(Or they might decide on a mini-habitat such as a bush, tree, or flower garden.)
+They can also choose a mini-habitat such as a bush, tree, or flower garden.
 Have each group create a mural of its selected habitat, including drawings or cutouts of camouflaged animals.
 Next, ask each group to make a list of all the camouflaged animals found in its habitat.
 Display each mural with the corresponding list.
 Finally, challenge students to visit each of the habitats to search for the animals on the list.
 Can they find all the animals on each mural?

 What You See...